 Why visit Halkidiki?

-- Halkidiki has a fun side, with fantastic bars and party vibes, as well as a more relaxed side – meaning there’s something for everyone on this island.
+- Halkidiki has a fun side, with fantastic bars and party vibes, as well as a more relaxed side – meaning there’s something for everyone in this region.
 If heading out for an evening drink and dinner is a sign of a great holiday for you, make sure you visit the Kassandra Peninsula – it’s a very popular location thanks to its wide array of restaurants and sugary white beaches.
 If uncrowded beaches are more your speed, the Sithonia peninsular is much quieter and undeveloped, with lovely secluded coves and fishing villages.

 - With such marvellous coastline, it’ll come as no surprise that Halkidiki offers some of the most succulent seafood, plucked straight from the Mediterranean waters.
 Flavoured with herbs from the rolling hills and paired with some of the finest olives, breads and cheeses, Halkidiki is a gastronomic delight.
-The island also boasts the finest honey, and it’s one of our favourite destinations for wine.
+The region also boasts the finest honey, and it’s one of our favourite destinations for wine.